 Also, unlike other platforms that will provide you at least two to three matches right off the bat, there are some individuals who might not be able to find any matches on the Living DNA platform at all.

 This could indicate that their database is too small to be able to produce a significant number of matches, especially if you’re from a region where Living DNA isn’t the testing kit of choice.

-- Raw Data Upload – The raw data upload feature lets you upload your information from other DNA testing services.
+The raw data upload feature lets you upload your information from other DNA tests.
 Once you upload, you’ll be able to access the Family Matching feature free of charge.

-This can be especially helpful if you’re using DNA testing services to find missing or unknown relatives.
+This can be especially helpful if you’re using DNA tests to find missing or unknown relatives.
 However, it’s worth pointing out that the raw data upload feature will not provide a breakdown of your ethnicity or ancestry.

 Presently, Living DNA is working to improve their system so you can get a better interpretation of raw DNA data later on.
 While the feature hasn’t been launched yet, Living DNA will be able to provide ethnicity and ancestry interpretation to raw data uploaders for a minimal fee via their portal.